hannorein/rebound/README.md

     This function is called at the end of the simulation, when t >= tmax.
 This is the last chance to output any quantities before the program ends.

-- `void problem_inloop()`

-    This function is called once per timestep, just after the forces on all particles have been calculated, but before the integrator got called.
-This function will be removed in a future version of REBOUND.

 - `void problem_additional_forces()`

     In addition to the four mandatory functions that need to be present, you can also define some other functions and make them callable by setting a function pointer.
 The function pointer `problem_additional_forces()` which is called one or more times per time-step whenever the forces are updated.
 This is where you can implement all kind of things such as additional forces onto particles.